Learn to shut down an aggressive coworker in minutes

 4. Enforce consequences if the behavior doesn’t stop.

 Eventually, your coworker should come around, or at least, they should stop the passive-aggressive behavior.
-If it continues, however, it’s time to take a harsher approach and let them know that their behavior is unacceptable.
-You can have another direct conversation with them about the actions you’ve noticed, how they made you feel and what will happen if they continue.
+If it continues, however, it’s time to take corrective action and let them know that their behavior is unacceptable.
+You can have another direct conversation with them about the actions you’ve noticed and how this type of behavior is impacting team goals.
+Be clear on what is expected and what the outcomes will be if the underlying issues aren't resolved.

 5. Take care of yourself.